kennysmithed/oels2021lot/oels_practical_monday_part2.md

                      final_screen]
 ```

 And then we use `jsPsych.init` to run it - again,  nothing fancy going on here, and we are just dumping the data to the display at the end.
-Next week I'll show you how to do something a bit more useful with the data, i.e. save it as a CSV file.
+In the next practical I'll show you how to do something a bit more useful with the data, i.e. save it as a CSV file.

 ```js
 jsPsych.init({